-The Spring season is off to a strong start with many of you working hard to achieve you fitness, nutrition and wellness goals.
+The new year is off to a strong start with many of you working hard to achieve your fitness, nutrition and wellness goals.
 As with most of my friends, life is getting more and more hectic and you are probably having a difficult time making your nutrition, health and wellness a priority.
 That’s okay.
 Here’s where I come in to help out.
 Today I want to talk a little bit about meal delivery and why it can be beneficial to you to supplement your weekly meals with a subscription.
 I do not have an affiliation with any of the services I’m going to promote, so there is no bias on my part.
 Okay, let’s dive in shall we.

 Meal delivery… what is it?

 No I’m not talking about take out delivery using post mates or grub hub.
 I’m also not talking about meal delivery kits in which you receive a box with all of the ingredients to make a recipe.
 I’m specifically talking about meal delivery services where subscription includes a set of pre determined prepared breakfasts, lunches or dinners (sometimes snacks and juices as well) to be delivered to your home or apartment.